 Windows 10 offers multiple power management settings.
 Let’s see how you can use these to control your screen on and off time.

-Head to Start > Settings > System > Power & sleep and customize the times under Screen.
-On battery power, we recommend to let your screen turn off after 5 minutes or less.
+To control how fast your displays turns off, head to Start > Settings > System > Power & sleep and customize the times under Screen.
+On battery power, we recommend letting your screen turn off after 5 minutes or less.
 When plugged in, you can let it stay on for a little longer, but 10 or 15 minutes should be your max.

 Note that this setting won’t impact games or video-based media since those should keep your display always on.
 This means you can continue to watch a movie or a show without the screen turning off on you, even when the screen off times are set to merely minutes.